-The LAC will update this plan, biennially, in accordance with NRS 232.0081.
-Staff monitoring provider and facility adherence to state and federal law with respect to LEP access will update state policies as needed, including the MSM and related state guidance.
-The LAC will coordinate updates with the Division of Welfare and Supportive Services (DWSS) and Governor's Office of New Americans.

-The LAC will accept comments from the public regarding the Language Access Plan at any time and include them in the plan if appropriate.
-Public comments can be sent by email to the Medicaid Public Information Officer.
-The final plan will be submitted to the Governor's Office of New Americans for posting on their website prior to August 1 of each biennium.
+The LAC will update this plan according to NRS 232.0081.
+The LAC will work with the Division of Welfare and Supportive Services and Governor's Office of New Americans.
+Public comments are accepted at any time and included in Appendix O. Public comments can be sent by email to the Public Information Officer.
+The final plan will be submitted to the Governor's Office of New Americans by August 1 of each biennium.